nojronatron/java-code-challenges/docs/readme-browserNavHistoryChallenge.md

 IF: CurrentIndex is greater than 0
     DECREMENT: CurrentIndex
     RETURN: Address <- History at CurrentIndex
-IF: CurrentIndex is 0
+ELSE IF: CurrentIndex is 0
     RETURN: Address <- History at CurrentIndex
+ELSE:
     RETURN: Empty String and exit method

 DEFINE Class Method EnhancedBack
 INPUT: Nothing